firojalam/multimodal_social_media/README.md

 ## Please cite the following paper if you are using the data:

+* *Ferda Ofli, Firoj Alam, and Muhammad Imran, "Analysis of Social Media Data using Multimodal Deep Learning for Disaster Response"(https://arxiv.org/pdf/2004.11838.pdf), 17th International Conference on Information Systems for Crisis Response and Management, 2020.*

 * *Firoj Alam, Ferda Ofli, and Muhammad Imran, "Crisismmd: Multimodal twitter datasets from natural disasters", Twelfth International AAAI Conference on Web and Social Media.
 2018.*

-* *Ferda Ofli, Firoj Alam, and Muhammad Imran, "Analysis of Social Media Data using Multimodal Deep Learning for Disaster Response", 17th International Conference on Information Systems for Crisis Response and Management, 2020.*

 ```bib
 @inproceedings{multimodalbaseline2020,